oracle-devrel/pulumi-java-oci-objectstorage/README.md

 - Author: [Rahul M R](https://github.com/RahulMR42).
 - Collaborators: NA
-- Last release: July 2022
+- Last release: August 2022

 ## Contributing
 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open-source community.